Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 Let me know if you found this mental model helpful!

-[^1]: I'm not sure this could actually be implemented consistently in the language.
-E.g. a normal reborrow `&*x` imposes a relationship between the lifetimes of the initial reference and the reborrowed one because a reference cannot outlive the data it points to.
-But if `x: &weak T`, why not `&weak *x: &'static weak T` since weak refs can outlive what they point to?
+[^1]: I wonder if this can be implemented consistently in the language: lifetimes are normally linked to loans of a place, but here the loan could outlive the place?
+I hope that doesn't break anything else.
 This is definitely a weird kind of reference.

 [^2]: This is not something that can be tracked by today's borrow-checker though.
 Removing an item from a `Vec<Foo<'a>>` doesn't change the type of the collection so the borrow-checker can't know that the lifetime can be ended now.